kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 65: August 13, 2020

+**Today's Progress**: I finished section 15 and finished with my Node course.
+Now I will be working on the backend of libsys project.

+**Thoughts**: Yay another I finished another course!!
+I still have some things I like to do in terms of coding but I don't log everything here because..
+I'm happy with how the things went today.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/8d2de8ae920b753f30ea9f5b7a055e72ea4fff45)

+---

 ### Day 64: August 12, 2020

 **Today's Progress**: I worked on section 15.
 Worked on refactoring my code on my rental app and worked on deployment.